 To make it clear, we put into classifications below groups of reporting information:

-Entity Required documents Submission Date
+Entity | Required documents | Submission Date |

--Whether they want to contest the rebuttable presumption as prescribed in the Act (plus related documents)
+IP holding business | -Above-mentioned information is required; -Whether they are high-risk IP business; -Whether they want to contest the rebuttable presumption as prescribed in the Act (plus related documents) |

-Legal entities conducting relevant activities, and NOT tax residents in BVI
+Legal entities conducting relevant activities, and NOT tax residents in BVI | - Details and support evidence regarding your tax residency country

 Note: Legal entities NOT engaging in any relevant activity regulated under BVI ESA must deliver a notification to their registered agent in BVI.
 The good news is that there is no need to provide further supporting evidence in this case.